 Satisfaction of national standards for healthcare delivery.

 Consistent progress toward evidence-based medicine and the use of clinical decision support.

+Standardization and re-use of tools and reports.

 In a national healthcare system, Terminology Services provides a central management point for key data structures that ensure that incoming data is normalized to nationally-defined standards, stored (persisted) using these standards, and accessed by other HIE components in a consistent and reproducible manner.
-Similar to other “registries” such as the Facility and Provider registries, Terminology Services is the “registration entity” for clinical data standards used throughout the HIE.
-By localizing access to, and management of, common data, registries simply the creation, evolution, and distribution of this data to all components of the HIE.
+Similar to other “registries” such as the Facility and Provider registries, Terminology Services is the “registration entity” for clinical data elements and standards used throughout the HIE.
+By localizing access to, and management of, common data, registries simplify the creation, evolution, and distribution of this data to all components of the HIE.

 In describing Terminology Services is helpful to first define a few key terms or concepts.
 These terms are commonly used within the international eHealth community and facilitate discussions with other HIE components.